ctotof38/poulatof/README.md

 # poulatof

 This project will be an automatic door open/close for chicken.
-It is based on Raspberry Pi Zero W, Raspberry Pi OS and Python.
+It is based on Raspberry Pi Zero WH, Raspberry Pi OS and Python.
 The goal of this project is to have an electronic system power on by battery and solar panel.
-And the door will be open at sunrise, and close at sunset.
+The door will be open at sunrise, and close at sunset.
+By default, HDMI, sound and Wifi are deactivated for low consumption.
+You can activate Wifi by pressing an optional button, in this case it's connect to the known Wifi SSID, and you can connect to the Raspberry Pi with SSH.
+Because most of time, this Raspberry hasn't network, a RTC is added to keep date and time.

 All actions describe here were done on a Linux computer, so adjust some of them for a Windows environment.